folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Finance: Create allocations.** This permission allows users to create allocation transactions against budgets.
 Must include view and edit fund and budget permissions.
 *   **Finance: Create transfers.** This permission allows users to create transfer transactions against budgets.
 Must include view and edit fund and budget.
 *   **Finance: Execute fiscal year rollover.** This permission allows the user to execute fiscal year rollover.
+*   **Finance: Export finance records.** This permission allows the user to run an export of finance records for a ledger.
 *   **Finance: Manage acquisition units.** This permission allows users to change the assignment of acquisition units for the record when editing a record.
 *   **Finance: Manually release encumbrance.** This permission allows the user to release an encumbrance from a fund using the **Release encumbrance** action on the budget transaction log.
 *   **Finance: View fiscal year.** This permission allows searching and viewing of fiscal year records.